mattrent/CTF-Platform/challenge_building_info.md

-# CTF Challenge Template
+# Guide to Create and Locally test the challenge

-This document provides a detailed explanation of the structure and purpose of the components in a CTF challenge template.
+This document aims at providing a detailed explanation of the structure and purpose of the components in a CTF challenge.

-Examples of challenges are available at [https://gitlab.sdu.dk/ctf/ctf_examples](https://gitlab.sdu.dk/ctf/ctf_examples)
+Examples of challenges are available at [https://gitlab.sdu.dk/ctf/ctf_examples](https://gitlab.sdu.dk/ctf/ctf_examples).
+In particular:

+* Challenge-Web provides a simple example of a web-based challenge where participants explore a website to find a hidden flag.
+This is usually a good example to start looking for the web-penetration challenge.
+* Challenge-Web-Links provides a more complex example providing two websites hosted on different subdomains.
+* Challenge-SSH provides an example of challenge in which participants gain entry to the challenge environment via an SSH server.
+Once connected, they can access two different websites hosted within the challenge environment that can be navigated by using for example port forwarding.
+* Challenge-Static provides an example of static challenge in which a file is provided to the players.
+* Challenge-Kali provides an example of a challenge in which players can access a Kali Linux distribution by using a virtual desktop environment.

-## Template Structure
+## CTF Template Structure

+The challenge is a collection of files with the following structure.

 ```
 challenge-name